rvosa/bio-phylo-forest-dbtree/README.md

 The following installation instructions describe three different ways to install the package.
 Unless you know what you are doing, the first way is probably the best one.
+Under any circumstance, it is probably a good idea to familiarize yourself with the capabilities of the [cpanm][9] package manager as it offers many more possibilities for controlling the installation (or for fetching, testing, uninstalling, etc.).

 ### 1. From the Comprehensive Perl Archive Network (CPAN)